Australia and the Indonesian occupation of East Timor: Hawke government 1983–1991

-Keating government 1991–96
+Keating government 1991–1996

 Initially, after Paul Keating took over the role of Prime Minister, he simply continued the recognition of Indonesia's annexation of East Timor.
 However, the Keating government escalated its military and other relations with Indonesia, beyond the level of engagement of previous governments.
 Both Australia and the US were involved in assisting the Indonesian military, and upgraded relations during this time included the signing of a security treaty.
 According to John Pilger and several other journalists, Keating was perceived as not having done enough, while Prime Minister, to prevent human rights abuses in East Timor, though others, such as Whitlam, have defended Keating's policies.

 Birmingham, Cotton and Thakur, writing in their respective books on the occupation of East Timor, stated that following the 1991 Dili massacre, which occurred on 12 November 1991, the Keating government claimed the massacre was an aberration, and not indicative of the occupation as a whole.
 However, a Government Joint Committee criticised the Government, saying its response to the massacre should have been more condemning.
 While the US chose to limit their relation and military support for Indonesia after the massacre, Keating moved to increase Australia's military support, effectively stepping into the gap the US left.

 Documentary maker John Pilger also accused Keating of covering up a second round of massacres, which occurred while he was Prime Minister.
 In response, Keating threatened to sue Pilger.
 Keating's foreign minister, Gareth Evans, defended Keating by saying that in fact, there had been a second round of massacres, though they had not been covered up.
 During the period of the East Timor occupation, Keating refused to give political asylum to East Timorese fleeing Timor.
-Keating at the time received criticism for his financial dealings with Indonesian business, specifically over the sale of a piggery to a financial businessman for $4 million dollars.
+Keating at the time received criticism for his financial dealings with Indonesian business, specifically over the sale of a piggery to a financial businessman for $4 million.